boardgameio/boardgame.io/docs/documentation/tutorial.md

 can end the turn using `endTurn` and the next call to `clickCell` will result in a `1` in the chosen cell.

-!> The Debug UI can be turned off by passing `debug: false` in the `Client` config.
+!> The Debug Panel can be turned off by passing `debug: false` in the `Client` config.

 ## Add Victory Condition

 The Tic-Tac-Toe game we have so far doesn't really terminate.
 Let's keep track of a winner in case one player wins the game.
-Let's also prevent players from being able to overwrite cells.
+In order to do this, we add a game termination condition to `endIf`.

-In order to do this, we add a `flow` section to control the "flow" of the game.
-In this case, we just add a game termination condition to it.
+Let's also prevent players from being able to overwrite cells:

 ```js
 // Return true if `cells` is in a winning configuration.